realworldocaml/book/book/garbage-collector/README.md

 - Blue:  On the free list and not currently in use
 - White (during marking): Not reached yet, but possibly reachable
 - White (during sweeping): Unreachable and can be freed
-- Gray: Reachable, but its fields have not been scanned
 - Black:  Reachable, and its fields have been scanned

 The color tags in the value headers store most of the state of the marking process, allowing it to be paused and resumed later.
+On allocation, all heap values are initially given the color white indicating they are possibly reachable but haven't been scanned yet.
 The GC and application alternate between marking a slice of the major heap and actually getting on with executing the program logic.
 The OCaml runtime calculates a sensible value for the size of each major heap slice based on the rate of allocation and available memory.

-The marking process starts with a set of *root* values that are always live (such as the application stack).
-All values on the heap are initially marked as white values that are possibly reachable but haven't been scanned yet.
-It recursively follows all the fields in the roots via a depth-first search, and pushes newly encountered white blocks onto an intermediate stack of *gray values* while it follows their fields.
-When a gray value's fields have all been followed, it is popped off the stack and colored black. [root values]{.idx}[gray values]{.idx}
+The marking process starts with a set of *root* values that are always live (such as the application stack and globals).
+These root values have their color set to black and are pushed on to a specialized data structure known as the _mark_ stack.
+Marking proceeds by popping a value from the stack and examining its fields.
+Any fields containing white-colored blocks are changed to black and pushed onto the mark stack.

-This process is repeated until the gray value stack is empty and there are no further values to mark.
+This process is repeated until the mark stack is empty and there are no further values to mark.
 There's one important edge case in this process, though.
-The gray value stack can only grow to a certain size, after which the GC can no longer recurse into intermediate values since it has nowhere to store them while it follows their fields.
-If this happens, the heap is marked as *impure* and a more expensive check is initiated once the existing gray values have been processed. [impure heaps]{.idx}
+The mark stack can only grow to a certain size, after which the GC can no longer recurse into intermediate values since it has nowhere to store them while it follows their fields.
+This is known as mark stack *overflow* and a process called _pruning_ begins.

-To mark an impure heap, the GC first marks it as pure and walks through the entire heap block-by-block in increasing order of memory address.
-If it finds a gray block, it adds it to the gray list and recursively marks it using the usual strategy for a pure heap.
-Once the scan of the complete heap is finished, the mark phase checks again whether the heap has again become impure and repeats the scan until it is pure again.
-These full-heap scans will continue until a successful scan completes without overflowing the gray list. [major heaps/controlling collections]{.idx}
+During a prune the mark stack is scanned and using the address of each block the corresponding heap chunk is retrieved.
+The start and end redarkening ranges in the heap chunk's header are updated, if necessary, to include the address.
+This process is continued until the mark stack is empty.

+Later in the marking process when the mark stack is empty it is replenished by *redarkening* the heap.
+This starts at the first heap chunk (by address) that has blocks needing redarkening (i.e were removed from the mark stack during a prune) and entries from the redarkening range are added to the mark stack until it is a quarter full.
+The emptying and replenishing cycle continues until there are no heap chunks with ranges left to redarken.

 ::: {data-type=note}
 #### Controlling Major Heap Collections